Pinafore/qanta-codalab/README.md

   "text": "At its premiere, the librettist of this opera portrayed a character who asks for a glass of wine with his dying wish"
 }
 ```

+### Optional Wikipedia paragraphs
+ Models can optionally (see the status API below) request providing retrieved Wikipedia paragraphs for each sentence of the questions.
+In that case,
+one more field, `wiki_paragraphs`, is added to the input. `wiki_paragraphs`
+is a list of the top-10 retrieved paragraphs for each completed
+question sentence.
+Each paragraph is a dictionary of two items:
+`paragaraph` which contains the paragraph text and `entities` which
+is a list of the extracted entity mentions from the paragraph.
+Each mention
+is formatted as a list of wikipedia page title, mention start index,
+mention end index, confidence score and wikipedia page id.
+We used [TagME](https://tagme.d4science.org/tagme/) to find the entity mentions.

 ## Output Format
 The output answer to each question is also a json object of two fields